 This document presents an Integrated Development Plan (IDP) for Mkhambathini Local Municipality (MLM), one of the seven local municipalities which forms part of the uMgungundlovu District.
 The IDP is prepared in compliance with the requirements of Chapter 5, Section 25 of the Local Government Municipal Systems Act (Act No. 32 of 2000) and the Performance Management Regulations (PMR), which obligates municipal council to adopt a single, all-inclusive, and strategic plan for the development of the municipality, within a prescribed period after the start of its elected term.
-The Mkhambathini Local Municipality 5th generation IDP outlines a development agenda for the municipality for the period 2021 to 2026.
+The Mkhambathini Local Municipality 5th generation IDP outlines a development agenda for the municipality for the period 2022/23 to 2026/27 As it is known that the IDP's lifespan is linked to that of the term of Council, which is five years.
 It informs the budget and tries to respond to the aspirations and needs of the community of Mkhambathini Local Municipality and makes pronouncement of uMgungundlovu District Development Model.